 - ABR (Accredited Buyer's Representative): Completed additional education in representing buyers in transactions.

 - SRES (Seniors Real Estate Specialist): Completed training aimed at helping buyers and sellers in the 50-plus age range.

 If the agent calls herself a Realtor with a capital "R," that means she's a member of NAR.
 By hiring a Realtor, "the most important thing you get is an agent who formally pledges to support the code of ethics," says Phipps.

 5. Research how long the agent has been in business

-6. Look at their current listings
+6. Look at current listings

-You also can look at how closely the agent's listings mirror the property you want to buy or sell.
+Look at how closely the agent's listings mirror the property you want to buy or sell.
 Are they in the same area?
 Is the price range similar?
 And does the agent have enough listings to indicate a healthy business but not so many that you'd just be a number?

 7. Ask about other houses for sale nearby

 A good agent should know about other area properties that are available "off the top of his head," says Irwin.
 Mention a house in your area that's sold recently or is for sale.
 If the agent knows the property and can give you a few details, that means he or she really knows your area, he says.
-"You want someone like that who's on top of the market."
+"You want someone like that, who's on top of the market."